DENTAL CLINICS : NEW-PATIENT INTAKE + TREATMENT FOLLOW-UP

 Recall is inconsistent enough that patients quietly drift out of cycle.

-The owner, doctor, or lead coordinator is still the hidden backup for the front door.
+You, the doctor, or the lead coordinator are still the hidden backup for the front door.

 If these read like your week, you do not have a people problem.
-You have an intake architecture problem.
+You have an intake system problem.
 The dentistry can be excellent and the front door can still be quietly expensive.

 Your Referral Network Just Became Easier To Keep